LDU-IIPLab/LDU-IIPLab.github.io/content/authors/杨延村/_index.md

 ---
 # Display name
-title: 杨延村
+title: Yancun Yang

 # Full Name (for SEO)
-first_name: 延村
+first_name: Yancun
-last_name: 杨
+last_name: Yang

 # Is this the primary user of the site?
 superuser: false